Women in a seminar talking

 Emerging markets

-The emerging markets comprise financial markets within developing economies (i.e. those nations whose economies are considered to be developing - or emerging from underdevelopment - as defined by The World Bank).
-Usually include most or all of Africa, Eastern Europe, Latin America, Russia, the Middle East and Asia (excluding Japan).
+Emerging markets comprise financial markets within developing economies, which are nations considered to be in the process of developing or emerging from underdevelopment, as defined by the World Bank.
+These markets typically include most or all of Africa, Eastern Europe, Latin America, Russia, the Middle East, and Asia (excluding Japan).

 Employer Superannuation Contribution Tax (ESCT)